-This article describes how to use the Azure portal to manage automatic user account provisioning and de-provisioning for applications that support it, particularly ones that have been added from the "featured" category of the Azure Active Directory application gallery.
+This article describes how to use the Azure portal to manage automatic user account provisioning and de-provisioning for applications that support it.
 To learn more about automatic user account provisioning and how it works, see Automate User Provisioning and Deprovisioning to SaaS Applications with Azure Active Directory.

 Finding your apps in the portal

-The Provisioning pane begins with a Mode menu, which shows what provisioning modes are supported for an enterprise application, and allows them to be configured.
+The Provisioning pane begins with a Mode menu, which shows the provisioning modes supported for an enterprise application, and lets you configure them.
 The available options include:

-- Manual - This option is shown if Azure AD does not support automatic provisioning of user accounts to this application.
-This option means that user account records stored in the application must be managed using an external process, based on the user management and provisioning capabilities provided by that application (which can include SAML Just-In-Time provisioning).
+Manual - This option is shown if Azure AD doesn't support automatic provisioning of user accounts to this application.
+In this case, user account records stored in the application must be managed using an external process, based on the user management and provisioning capabilities provided by that application (which can include SAML Just-In-Time provisioning).

 Configuring automatic user account provisioning

-This section is where the credentials required for Azure AD to connect to the application's user management API are entered.
+Expand Admin Credentials to enter the credentials required for Azure AD to connect to the application's user management API.
 The input required varies depending on the application.
 To learn about the credential types and requirements for specific applications, see the configuration tutorial for that specific application.

-Selecting the Test Connection button allows you to test the credentials by having Azure AD attempt to connect to the app's provisioning app using the supplied credentials.
+Select Test Connection to test the credentials by having Azure AD attempt to connect to the app's provisioning app using the supplied credentials.

-This section is where admins can view and edit what user attributes flow between Azure AD and the target application, when user accounts are provisioned or updated.
+Expand Mappings to view and edit the user attributes that flow between Azure AD and the target application when user accounts are provisioned or updated.

-There is a preconfigured set of mappings between Azure AD user objects and each SaaS app’s user objects.
+There's a preconfigured set of mappings between Azure AD user objects and each SaaS app’s user objects.
 Some apps manage other types of objects, such as Groups or Contacts.
-Selecting one of these mappings in the table shows the mapping editor to the right, where they can be viewed and customized.
+Select a mapping in the table to open the mapping editor to the right, where you can view and customize them.

 Supported customizations include:

-- Filter the provisioning actions that Azure AD performs on the targeted application.
-Instead of having Azure AD fully synchronize objects, you can limit the actions performed.
-For example, by only selecting Update, Azure AD only updates existing user accounts in an application and does not create new ones.
-By only selecting Create, Azure only creates new user accounts but does not update existing ones.
-This feature allows admins to create different mappings for account creation and update workflows.
+For example, only select Update and Azure AD only updates existing user accounts in an application but doesn't create new ones.
+Only select Create and Azure only creates new user accounts but doesn't update existing ones.
+This feature lets admins create different mappings for account creation and update workflows.

-This section allows admins to start and stop the Azure AD provisioning service for the selected application, as well as optionally clear the provisioning cache and restart the service.
+You can start and stop the Azure AD provisioning service for the selected application in the Settings area of the Provisioning screen.
+You can also choose to clear the provisioning cache and restart the service.

 If provisioning is being enabled for the first time for an application, turn on the service by changing the Provisioning Status to On.
-This change causes the Azure AD provisioning service to perform an initial sync, where it reads the users assigned in the Users and groups section, queries the target application for them, and then performs the provisioning actions defined in the Azure AD Mappings section.
-During this process, the provisioning service stores cached data about what user accounts it is managing, so non-managed accounts inside the target applications that were never in scope for assignment aren't affected by de-provisioning operations.
-After the initial sync, the provisioning service automatically synchronizes user and group objects on a ten-minute interval.
+This change causes the Azure AD provisioning service to run an initial cycle.
+It reads the users assigned in the Users and groups section, queries the target application for them, and then runs the provisioning actions defined in the Azure AD Mappings section.
+During this process, the provisioning service stores cached data about what user accounts it's managing, so non-managed accounts inside the target applications that were never in scope for assignment aren't affected by de-provisioning operations.
+After the initial cycle, the provisioning service automatically synchronizes user and group objects on a forty-minute interval.

-Changing the Provisioning Status to Off simply pauses the provisioning service.
-In this state, Azure does not create, update, or remove any user or group objects in the app.
-Changing the state back to on causes the service to pick up where it left off.
+Change the Provisioning Status to Off to pause the provisioning service.
+In this state, Azure doesn't create, update, or remove any user or group objects in the app.
+Change the state back to On and the service picks up where it left off.